St. Joseph's HomeHome

 Our Transitional Life Skills Enrichment program educates our women in parenting, career planning, legal advocacy, health, and financial and household management.
 Each woman also takes personal responsibility for her family’s future by attending school, enrolling in a job-training program, or working.

 On-site counseling, in the form of mental health and family counseling, and case management, is available to help our women and our children sort through their complex lives.

 Serving an average of 22 families at any given time, the small staff at St. Joseph’s Home provides services 24 hours a day, seven days a week, 365 days a year.
 Our Director, Gloria A. Acosta-Nelson, oversees the total operation.
-Amaurys Santos, Caseworker Advocate, helps women gain access to and cope with various government and private entities.
+Jamillah Gantt and Shakila Ali, our Caseworker Advocates, help women gain access to and cope with various government and private entities.
 He also helps them develop goals and outline a plan for their time spent with us at St. Joseph’s Home that will steer them toward independence.
 Our Social Worker/Case Manager, Marina Burachek, provides individual (adult and child), family and group counseling when requested.
-Residence Supervisor, deals with the day-to-day needs of the families.
+The Residence Supervisor, deals with the day-to-day needs of the families.
 Trained maintenance and residence workers support the professional members of the staff.